USA

 According to UNAIDS, the United States does not have any HIV-related restrictions on entry.

 Customs regulations require people entering with prescription medication like antiretroviral drugs to carry a doctor’s certificate in English, stating that the drugs are required to treat a personal condition.
-This requirement is strictly enforced by U.S. customs authorities and it applies to all prescription drugs.
+This requirement is strictly enforced by US customs authorities and it applies to all prescription drugs.

 Restrictions on short-term stay in USA